The foam your kids will create in this experiment resembles toothpaste being squeezed from a tube—just be sure they don't get it in their mouth!

 - Now the adventure starts!
 Pour the yeast water mixture into the bottle (a funnel helps here) and watch the foaminess begin!

 Foam is awesome!
-The foam you made is special because each tiny foam bubble is filled with oxygen.
+The foam is special because each tiny foam bubble is filled with oxygen.
 The yeast acted as a catalyst (a helper) to remove the oxygen from the hydrogen peroxide.
 Since it did this very fast, it created lots and lots of bubbles.
-Did you notice the bottle got warm?
-Your experiment created a reaction called an exothermic reaction, which means it not only created foam, it created heat!
+Ask if your kids noticed the bottle got warm?
+The experiment created a reaction called an exothermic reaction, which means it not only created foam, it created heat!
 The foam produced is just water, soap, and oxygen, so you can clean it up with a sponge and pour any extra liquid left in the bottle down the drain.